applitools/ImageTester/README.md

     - `matchsize` - The size to adjust the image , `-ms` flag (Optional)
     - `pages`- Pages to be tested for this PDF. (ie: 1,2,5,7,10-15) (Optional)
     - `matchLevel`- The MatchLevel for the test (Optional)
+    #### Additional Notes
+    To have each of your tests appear in the same batch, set the `APPLITOOLS_BATCH_ID` environment variable in your CLI environment.

     #### Sample CSV:
   ```